Home > Lifestyle

 Beach wagons absolutely should work on sand!
 If they don’t, they’re simply a wagon.
 In general, wagons with larger, wider wheels tend to perform better in the sand, mud, rocks, and more.

-Realistically, even the wagons that perform best in the sand can still be somewhat tricky to pull through the softest sand, especially if they are loaded with lots of weight.
-Skinnier and smaller diameter wheels tend to sink into the sand more, making it more difficult to roll the wagon in the soft stuff.
+Realistically, however, even the wagons that perform best in the sand can still be somewhat tricky to pull through the softest sand, especially if they are loaded with lots of weight.
+That said, skinnier and smaller diameter wheels tend to sink into the sand more, making it more difficult to roll the wagon in the soft stuff.

 What should I use my beach wagon for?